ignacio-alorre/Python/Basics/Flow Control.md

 # The following will print from 1 to 9, 10 is not included
 for i in range(1:10):
     print("idx: {}".format(i))

+#Concatenating string into for loop
+concat = ''
+for i in range(1:10):
+    concat = concat + i

+# for loop across a string

+line = "here3there4aresome6number4and2letters"
+cleanNumbers = ''
+for char in line:
+    if char in "0123456789":
+        cleanNumbers = cleanNumbers + char

+# The loop will iterate from 0 to 100 in steps of 5
+for i in range (0.
+100, 5)
+    print("i is {}".format(i))

 ```